 “As long as the Colosseum lasts, so, too, will Rome.
 When the Colosseum falls, Rome will fall with it”, augurs an eighth-century prediction.
 Rome has not fallen, and more than 1,900 years after its construction, the amphitheatre still stands at the full height, an enormous structure of cut stones, a continuation of the Roman Forum.

 The colossal Colosseum was reserved for the barbaric and cruel pleasures of the circus games; you will feel small in the presence of its enclosure of four floors with three levels of arcades.
-It will make you imagine the stands, arches, and the vomitoria leading to its summit, where the views of the arena are stunning.
-Imagine it reddened with the blood of the gladiators and condemned martyrs who perished here, many of them drowned during reconstructions of naval battles.
+It will make you imagine the stands, arches, and the vomitoria (corridors) leading to its summit, where the views of the arena are stunning.
+Imagine it reddened with the blood of the gladiators and condemned martyrs who perished there, or filled to the brim with water during reconstructions of naval battles.

 Tel : +39 06 39967700